Diophantine Geometry over Groups VIII: Stability

-\item"{(2)}" $B_2(Term)$ - the set of specializations of $<p,q>$ for which the associated Non-Rigid, Non-Solid, Left, Root, and extra PS resolutions (minus the specializations that factor through the associated collapse extra PS resolutions), associated with the PS resolution that terminates in $Term$, form a covering closure of all the (ungraded) PS resolutions associated with the rigid or strictly solid specializations that are associated with the given specialization of $<p,q>$.
+\item"{(2)}" this fiber is not covered by the bounded collection of fibers that are associated with the given value of $p,q$ and with the (finite) collection of Non-Rigid, Non-Solid, Left, Root and extra PS resolutions, minus the fibers that are associated with the collapse extra PS resolutions (see definition 1.16 in [Se2] for a covering closure). \endroster

-\item"{(3)}" $B_3(Term)$ - the set of specializations of $<p,q>$ for which the Non-Rigid, Non-Solid, Left, Root, and extra PS resolutions (minus the specializations that factor through associated collapse extra PS resolutions) form a covering closure of all the (ungraded) PS resolutions associated with a given specialization of $<p,q>$ and with PS resolutions that extend the PS resolution that terminates in $Term$, and for which there exist rigid or strictly solid specializations of $Term$ with respect to that covering closure.

-\item"{(4)}" $B_4(Term)$ - the set of specializations of $<p,q>$ in $B_3(Term)$, for which the associated Non-Rigid, Non-Solid, Left, Root, and extra PS resolutions (minus the specializations that factor through the associated collapse extra PS resolutions), associated with the PS resolution that terminates in $Term$, form a covering closure of all the (ungraded) PS resolutions associated with the rigid or strictly solid specializations of $Term$, where these rigid and strictly solid specializations are associated with a given specialization of $<p,q>$, and are taken with respect to the covering closure of all the PS resolutions that extend the PS resolution that terminates in $Term$, that is associated with their collections of Non-Rigid, Non-Solid, Left, Root and extra PS resolutions. \endroster

-Let $Term$ be one of the terminal rigid or solid limit groups of the PS resolutions constructed along the sieve procedure associated with the definable set $L(p,q)$, $Term_1,\ldots,Term_m$.
-By theorems 1.4 and 1.5, $B_1(Term)$ and $B_2(Term)$ are in the Boolean algebra of equational sets.
-Furthermore, precisely the same argument and procedures that were used in proving theorem 1.5, i.e., in proving that the collection of rigid or strictly solid specializations of a given rigid or solid limit group, for which a given collection of closures forms a covering closure, is in the Boolean algebra of equational sets, imply that the sets $B_3(Term)$ and $B_4(Term)$ are in the Boolean algebra of equational sets.